29-Year-Old Safety – Indianapolis Colts

 Signed a four-year deal with the Colts in March of 2013.

-Landry (toe) is listed as active for Sunday's game against the Cardinals.
+Landry (concussion) is active for Saturday's game against the Patriots, Craig Kelley of Colts.com reports.

 To instantly reveal our fantasy analysis of every player – including LaRon Landry – simply subscribe now.